 I’m about to throw out a piece of shit computer thing.

 I should back up.

-The other day I mentioned the disturbing extent to which I liked a remote control.
-Permit me to quote myself:
+The other day I mentioned the disturbing extent to which I liked a remote control:

 One of my most favorite household gadgets is my Logitech Harmony One remote control.
 It’s the Leslie Knope of universal remotes – dedicated, hard-working, eager to please, loves Adam Scott.
 It makes any home theater setup idiot-proof: you push the button that says “Watch TV” or “Watch DVD” and the remote automatically powers everything up with the right settings in the right sequence.
 Perfect.
 Easy.
 It even feels nice in my hand.
 I recommend it to all my friends.
 It’s so obviously better than other remote controls that I wouldn’t want to use anything else.